Student Employment Guidelines

 Student employees may work no more than twenty (20) hours per week, per pay period during the academic year.
 The academic year includes reading and exam periods, spring break, winter study, and any partial weeks at the beginning and end of vacation periods.

 Example A student may work 5 hours per week as a TA with an academic department, 6 hours per week as an Access Services Assistant with the library, 5 hours per week as a Sports Information Assistant, and an additional 4 hours per week with CLiA for a total of twenty (20).
 That student may not also work as a Peer Tutor without exceeding the 20 hours per week limit.
-(Note that students may not work more than ten hours per week in a TA position(s)).
+(Note that students may not work more than ten hours per week in a TA capacity).

 Top of Page